 We’ve deployed ABM here at Televerde – both for our own marketing programs and for our client programs, too, and we’re finding a lot of success with the approach.

-Please take a look at the article and let me know what you think.
 Does it ring true to you and your business?
 Do you agree that the human element needs to come back to marketing and that ABM is an important step in the right direction?
 Are there holes in my approach to setting up an ABM strategy?
 I’d love to hear it all.